jessemillar/man-hours-badge/README.md

 ### Algorithm

 The algorithm is very simple and focuses on getting a decent estimation instead of a fully accurate metric.
-It basically goes like this:
+It was inspired by [the `git-hours` project](https://github.com/kimmobrunfeldt/git-hours) and basically goes like this:

 1. Run `git log`
 1. Extract timestamps from the `git log` output